uzsolt/wpwmm4/README.md

 Its automated requirement is the same file in `${SRC_DIR}` replacing *html* extension to *m4* extension.

-Tip: you can use `!=`
-assingment (run a shell command and its output will the value).
-In this case you shouldn't add every file, you can use the `find` command (for example).

 * TARGETS_MANUAL:
 The space-seperated list of static files what should create.
 Don't include the `${DEST_DIR}`